styliii/MyTodos/README.md

  - [x] Include ability to edit todo items
  - [x] Persist todo items and retrieve them properly on app restart
  - [x] Persist the todo items into SQLite instead of a text file
+ - [x] Improve style of the todo items in the list using a custom adapter
+ - [x] Add support for completion due dates for todo items and display within listview item

 ![app demo](./app_demo.gif)
 GIF created with [LiceCap](http://www.cockos.com/licecap/)